MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/create-app-store-listings.md

 Enter any copyright or trademark info that applies to your app here.

-**Additional license terms**<br>*Character limit: 10,000
+**Applicable license terms**<br>*Character limit: 10,000

 Enter license terms for your app to be licensed to customers.
 License terms will be displayed as plain text in the store.

 You can enter a single url in this field instead of your license text.
-If you do, the store will display the url as link to a page that contains your additional license terms.
-This is useful if your additional license terms are very long, or if you want to include clickable links or formatting in your additional license terms.
+If you do, the store will display the url as link to a page that contains your applicable license terms.
+This is useful if your applicable license terms are very long, or if you want to include clickable links or formatting in your applicable license terms.

 **Developed by**<br>*Character limit: 255*